-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find out the cause of a medical problem.
+Use the menu to see other pages.

-In general, a biopsy is avoided in children with diffuse brain stem glioma because the results of the biopsy do not change treatment options, and the procedure can have serious risks.
-However, biopsies may be used when a brain stem glioma has unusual features.
-In addition, as new treatments based on molecular information from the tumor increase and the risk of a biopsy decreases, these procedures may be done more often.
+In general, a biopsy is avoided in children with diffuse brain stem glioma because the results of the biopsy do not change treatment options and the procedure can have serious risks.
+Sometimes, a biopsy may be used in clinical trials or when a brain stem glioma has unusual features.
+By testing the part of the tumor removed during a biopsy, doctors may find certain molecular features that can help plan treatment.
+As new treatments based on this molecular information increase and the risk of a biopsy decreases, these procedures may be done more often.

-- Type of tumor suspected
+The type of tumor suspected

 In addition to a physical examination, the following tests may be used to diagnose a brain stem glioma:

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
-A biopsy is generally not done for the more common, diffuse type of brain stem tumor.
+As explained above, a biopsy is generally not done for the more common, diffuse type of brain stem tumor.
 However, for a focal tumor, it is often used to find out the type of tumor.
-If possible, a neurosurgeon (a doctor who specializes in treating a CNS tumor using surgery) will remove a small piece of tissue from the brain.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+If possible, a doctor called a neurosurgeon will remove a small piece of tissue from the brain.
+A neurosurgeon specializes in treating a CNS tumor using surgery.
+A pathologist then analyzes the sample(s).
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 After diagnostic tests are done, your child’s doctor will review all of the results with you.
 If the diagnosis is brain stem glioma, these results also help the doctor describe the tumor.
 This is called staging and grading.